human-analysis/encrypted-biometric-fusion/README.md

 $ python rescale_p_matrix.py
 $ python diagonal_encoding.py
 ```
 This will produce files corresponding to the learned matrix that will be used during inference time.
-Both rescale_p_matrix.py and diagonal_encoding.py may be altered to select specific output p matrix files from HEFT_train_voice_face.py as opposed to what they by default select.
+Both rescale_p_matrix.py and diagonal_encoding.py may be altered to select specific output p matrix files from HEFT_train_voice_face.py as opposed to what they select by default.

 rescale_p_matrix.py adjusts the mean of the p matrix to ensure data samples during inference fall within the acceptable range for the polynomial approximation of inverse square root to be valid.